dm3/clojure.joda-time/README.md

 ```clj
 (-> (date-time) (properties :dayOfMonth) with-min-value)
 ```

+The above can also be done using the `joda-time.accessors` namespace which defines a function for every possible date-time field supported by Joda-Time.

 We can also solve a common problem of getting a sequence of dates for the last day of month: